jcoliz/AzLogs.Ingestion/README.md

 Follow the progress of this this issue here: [[BUG] LogsIngestionClient.UploadAsync fails when running in Azure Function](https://github.com/Azure/azure-sdk-for-net/issues/46439)

-## Publish your application from CI pipeline
+## Publish your application in production

 There are two different approaches to publishing your application in production via a pipeline:

-1. Build a .ZIP package, then transfer this file into your deployment process.
-If you were creating a Sentinel Connecter, for example, you would include this built package into your pull request.
+In this sample, the [build.yaml](./.github/workflows/build.yml) GitHub workflow creates a publish-ready ZIP archive, then attaches it to the build results to be retrieved manually.
+This follows the [Publish your application](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide?tabs=windows#publish-your-application) guidance for .NET isolated process functions.
+You would then transfer this file into your deployment process.
+If you were creating a [Sentinel Data Connecter](https://github.com/Azure/Azure-Sentinel/blob/master/DataConnectors/ReadMe.md), for example, you would include this built package in your pull request.
-1. Deploy directly from a CD pipeline.

-In this sample, the [build.yaml](./.github/workflows/build.yml) pipeline definition publishes a ZIP file, then attaches it to the build results to be retrieved manually.
-This follows the [Publish your application](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide?tabs=windows#publish-your-application) guidance.
+Alternately, you could follow the guidance describing [Continuous delivery by using GitHub Actions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-how-to-github-actions?tabs=windows%2Cdotnet&pivots=method-cli).
+In this case, you would set up a CD pipeline, which would deploy the latest bits to your running function resource.

 ## Tear down